auraphp/Aura.Di/docs/contextual-injection.md

 ## Solution 2: contextual parameters

-To this problem is also another solution.
+For this problem there is also another solution.
 You can pass a `withContext` to the `lazyNew` method for the database connection injection into the web application class.

 ```php